dicemanx/gaurav-portfolio/index.md

-I build software products and my focus areas are the product functionality, software architecture and backend implementation.
-Below are a few that I've built from scratch in recent years.

----
 ### [Pracly Pro](demo.pracly.com) - 2017 to Present
 **Description:** A mini-ERP used by startup incubators, accelerators and early stage venture funds to do 3 things: Monitor their portfolio companies, Have quality mentor-founder interactions and to run operations and program management.
 The product has 10 core modules to achieve this.
 All the functionality is also exposed via APIs.
 **Scale:** Used by multiple international B2B customers.
 50 to 100 users per customer.